ozdemirht/generative-ai/GenAI-SDLC-2/Readme.md

 </details>

 <details>
-<summary> Add a data product depends on the prior data product </summary>
+<summary>Let's add a data product depends on the existing data products </summary>

 <br>**Prompt**: add another data product that depends on at least one of the existing data product